 The Canary Islands, a Spanish archipelago off the coast of northwestern Africa, are rugged volcanic isles known for their white and black sand beaches – a great short-haul winter sun holiday destination.
 The Canary Islands are really close to the UK to find that much-needed guaranteed sun and it’s also cheap to get there.
 “What activities can I do in Lanzarote?” you might ask, rest your concerns, there is more than enough to do.

 Below are the top 10 best things to do in Lanzarote and why you need to visit there:

 All year around, you are guaranteed good weather (particularly if you are used to the English summers).
 Lanzarote and Fuerteventura hit the low 70s throughout the year and are a bit cooler compared to Tenerife, but still, it is still warm throughout the year.
 It is also the same time zone as the UK and Ireland.

 Book an all-inclusive holiday from £305/month, for flights and a hotel included.
 Considering Lanzarote is off the coast of Africa that is not a bad deal, in fact, it is a great deal made easy.
-You can travel directly from major UK airports – randomly it can be cheaper travelling there from the UK, than mainland Spain (pretty surreal).
+You can travel directly from major UK airports – randomly it can be cheaper traveling there from the UK, than mainland Spain (pretty surreal).

 It is really recommended to hire a rental car if you are staying longer than a few days in Lanzarote.
 It is the best option for discovering the remote wilderness regions, as there are lots to discover on the island.
 The bus lines are a bit of a hassle, taking up to 5 hours from the capital Arrecife to get to the North of the island, cool surfing places like Famara.
 To book a taxi in Lanzarote, the cost is reasonable from £9/day if you book in advance.
 For cheap deals, visit here.
 For an article on “where you can rent a car for cheap” read it here.

 4. You can surf and do lots of outdoors sports